andy7002/LogisticsLLM/README.md

 # Introduction
-This repository is the reporisity of **LogisticsLLM: Network Freight Price Prediction Based on Large Language Models**.
+This repository contains the code for the paper **LogisticsLLM: Network Freight Price Prediction Based on Large Language Models**.
 This paper introduces Large Language Models (LLMs) to predict network freight prices by using prior knowledge inherent in the LLMs.